I need help understanding the licence terms, do you have a simple guide to help me?

 What gadgets and software do you use in your work?

-I work mostly in Adobe Illustrator on a Mac.
-I use AstroPad to pair my iPad Pro with my Mac and use the precision of the Apple pencil to do a lot of vector and Photoshop work.
+I work mostly in Adobe Illustrator on a Mac, and Procreate on my iPad Pro.
+I use AstroPad to pair my iPad with my Mac and use the precision of the Apple pencil to do a lot of vector and Photoshop work.